This post is a result of a writing challenge prompt; “Sharing my voice feels like…”

 Sing Again

 Singing in hard times may sound impossible to you.
-Things have been difficult in so many different areas of my life lately.
-Storms seem to be coming from all directions at once.
-One day recently, My dad sent me a one-sentence text to say something I needed reminding.
+Things have been difficult in so many different areas of my life.
+Storms sometimes seem to come from all directions at once.
+One such day, My dad sent me a one-sentence text to say something I needed reminding.
 He said, “Praise Him in This Storm.”
-I knew he was referring to truth in a specific song to encourage me.
-The last I sang that song was at his request, at my mom’s funeral in 2018.
+I knew he was referring to a specific song to encourage me.
+He always loved me singing it.
+The last I sang that song (as of this post) was at his request, at my mom’s funeral in 2018.

 So, I dug out a CD someone gave me years ago.
-I had no idea a recording was made when I sang that same song during the loss of my first marriage, more than 10 years before the loss of my mom.
-When I found out, I requested a copy, which has been buried for a long time.
-I hunted it down and listened to the song.
-God used it to remind me to praise Him.
-And help me refocus and sing it all over again… in the solitude of my home.
+At that time I had no idea a recording was made when I sang that same song during the loss of my first marriage, more than 10 years before the loss of my mom.
+When I found out, I requested a copy and found it had recordings of a few songs I shared during services.
+That CD has been buried for a long time.
+I hunted it down and listened to that song and God used it to remind me to praise Him.
+It helped me refocus and sing it all over again, in the solitude of my home.

 Focus